Stochastic Control Methods for Optimization: Introduction

 \paragraph{Contribution.} In this work, we propose a stochastic control framework for solving the global optimization problem \eqref{opt-prob}, by reformulating it as the limit of a class of stochastic controls with regularization terms.
 This reformulation enables the application of dynamic programming principles and the Cole-Hopf transformation to linearize the associated HJB equations.
 The resulting linear PDEs can be solved using probabilistic methods, such as the Feynman-Kac formula, facilitating efficient computation of the value function and optimal control strategies.
 The main contributions of this paper are as follows: \begin{itemize} \item Stochastic control frameworks are introduced for global optimization over $\bR^d$ and $\Pcal$, providing a new perspective on tackling non-convex non-differentiable optimization problems. \item For the Euclidean optimization, convergence results are established, demonstrating that values of the control problems converge to the global minimum of the objective functional in the rate of $\eps\ln\left(\frac{1}{\eps}\right)$ as the regularization parameter $\eps$ approaches zero.
 Although this Euclidean optimization case may be viewed as a special case of the measure optimization, the proofs and techniques are different, the obtained results lay foundation for the measure optimization, and Euclidean optimization does not necessitate mean-field controls. \item The optimization over probability measures is approximated through mean-field control problems which are further approximated via $N$-particle systems (equivalently, $N$-player potential games).
-We establish rigorous convergence results, demonstrating that the value of the controlled finite-particle system converges to the global minimum of the objective functional at the rate of $\frac{C_{\eps}}{N} + \eps\ln\left(\frac{1}{\eps}\right)$ as the regularization parameter $\eps$ approaches zero and the particle number $N$ tends to infinity. \item Numerical algorithms are proposed based on the probabilistic representations of the value functions and optimal controls.
+We establish rigorous convergence results, demonstrating that the value of the controlled finite-particle system converges to the global minimum of the objective functional at the rate of $\frac{L_{\eps}}{N} + C\eps\ln\left(\frac{1}{\eps}\right)$ as the regularization parameter $\eps$ approaches zero and the particle number $N$ tends to infinity. \item Based on the probabilistic representations of the value functions and optimal controls, we propose the numerical algorithms that are derivative-free due to the utilization of the Bismut-Elworthy-Li formula.
 Numerical experiments are conducted to validate the theoretical findings and demonstrate the effectiveness of the proposed methods.
 To reproduce the results, the code is available at\\ \url{https://github.com/Jinnqiu/Stochastic-Control-Methods-for-Optimization}. \end{itemize}